certbot/certbot/certbot/docs/using.rst

 specified options, those options will be saved and used for future renewals of that certificate.

-An alternative form that provides for more fine-grained control over the renewal process (while renewing specified certificates one at a time), is ``certbot certonly`` with the complete set of subject domains of a specific certificate specified via `-d` flags.
-You may also want to include the ``-n`` or ``--noninteractive`` flag to prevent blocking on user input (which is useful when running the command from cron).

-``certbot certonly -n -d example.com -d www.example.com``

-All of the domains covered by the certificate must be specified in this case in order to renew and replace the old certificate rather than obtaining a new one; don't forget any `www.` domains!
-Specifying a subset of the domains creates a new, separate certificate containing only those domains, rather than replacing the original certificate.
-When run with a set of domains corresponding to an existing certificate, the ``certonly`` command attempts to renew that specific certificate.

 Please note that the CA will send notification emails to the address you provide if you do not renew certificates that are about to expire.